project-chip/connectedhomeip/docs/guides/darwin.md

 1. Download the
    [profile](https://developer.apple.com/services-account/download?path=/iOS/iOS_Logs/EnableMatter.mobileconfig)
-   and install it on the iOS/iPadOS 15.6 device.
-If necessary, email the profile or use AirDrop to transfer the profile to the iOS/iPadOS 15.6 (or greater) device
+2. Email the profile to an account that is configured on your device running iOS/iPadOS 15.6 (or greater)
+3. Selecting the profile in Mail on your iOS/iPadOS 15.6 (or greater) device will present an option to install the profile

+    ##### Note: Make sure to head back to system preferences, and you'll see an option to verify and install the profile near the top

-2. Restart the device
+4. Restart the device

 ### Install the Matter Profile on your HomePod